harrywang/harrywang.github.io/_posts/2022-08-23-diffusion.md

 <img class="mx-auto" width='500' src="https://user-images.githubusercontent.com/595772/186077544-756a378a-5cb4-4dba-89b1-3898aceb6427.png">

 PS.
-The first image for this post is generated via [Midjourney](https://www.midjourney.com/) using the prompt "A car in 2050 designed by Antoni Gaudi".
+The featured image for this post is generated using Stable Diffusion, whose full parameters with model link can be found at [Replicable.Art](https://replicable.art/asset/649054390a85d5e5ca42afce).